Inflect logo

 Power Analysis

-Average Cost Of Power: France provides a stable energy market with industrial rates ranging between €0.19/kWh and €0.24/kWh as of September 2025.
-The grid mix is roughly 68% nuclear and 22% renewables, providing a low-carbon footprint.
-This price stability supports predictable operating expenses for long-term data center deployments.
+Average Cost Of Power: Industrial electricity rates range between €0.19/kWh and €0.24/kWh as of September 2025.
+The French grid mix consists of approximately 68% nuclear and 22% renewables, providing a low-carbon footprint and stable pricing for large-scale deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: These sites are situated near the Lille metropolitan area, a major center for retail, textiles, and logistics.
-Proximity to these sectors reduces latency for automated supply chain systems and e-commerce platforms that serve the dense population of Northern France.
+Proximity To Key Business Districts: These sites are situated near the Lille metropolitan area, a significant hub for textiles, retail, and logistics.
+Proximity to these sectors reduces latency for automated systems serving the dense population of Northern France.

 Regional Market Reach: Lezennes serves as a gateway to both Northern France and the Benelux region.
-Its location allows businesses to reach a large consumer base in both France and Belgium with minimal delay, making it a prime spot for regional distribution networks.
+Its location allows businesses to reach a massive consumer base in both France and Belgium with minimal delay.

 Tax Advantage For Data Centers: Financial support is available through European Investment Bank loans for specific digital infrastructure developments.
 This assistance helps reduce the capital burden for companies expanding their regional footprint in a competitive European landscape.